 You can start adding CANNAZYM to your feeding solution from the second week of cultivation onwards.
 Use it every time you water your plants.

-The CANNAZYM dosage is max 25 ml per 10 Liters of water.
+The CANNAZYM dosage is a max 25 ml per 10 Liters of water.

 Click here to read our previous CANNA guide with all the latest CANNA Feed Charts.
-In the guide you will find out exactly how to use and mix your CANNAZYM according to your grow medium.
+In the guide, you will learn exactly how to use and mix your CANNAZYM according to your growing medium.

 Some More CANNAZYM Questions Answered

-If you have reached this part of our CANNAZYM guide, you are either really enjoying our writing style… or you still have some unanswered questions.
-In this section we will go through some of the most common CANNAZYM questions and their answers.
+If you have reached this part of our CANNAZYM guide, you are either really enjoying our writing style… or still have some unanswered questions.
+In this section, we will go through some of the most common CANNAZYM questions and their answers.

 Yes!
 CANNAZYM is suitable for use in all growing mediums.

-For maximized performance, we recommend to use CANNAZYM along with the rest of CANNA’s additives:
+For maximised performance, we recommend using CANNAZYM along with the rest of CANNA’s additives:

-CANNABOOST – a flower booster that improves the health and metabolism rate of short-cycle plants.
+– CANNABOOST – a flower booster that improves short-cycle plants’ health and metabolism rate.